StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 The worst-case bound on account balances can be calculated by charging the worst-case gas cost to the sender of a transaction along with deducting the value of the transaction from the sender's account balance.

+The `baseFeePerGas` field must be populated to the gas price based on the worst-case bound on $x$ at the start of block execution.

 ### Configuration Parameters

 As noted above, SAE depends on the values of $\tau$ and $\lambda$ to be set as parameters and the value of $\omega$ is derived from $T$.